 As for influences, I’ve been a life-long genre hopper: Schnittke, Bruce Springsteen, Tom Waits, Nirvana, Bembeya Jazz National, Beethoven, Mark Ribot, David Bowie, Shostakovich, John Zorn, Puccini, Captain Beefheart, Indian Carnatic music, Davy Graham, Eduardo Falu, Roy Orbson, Elvis Presley and a whole host of traditional forms of music.

-I actually started off playing drums, joining my first band at twelve years old and playing in bands until my mid-twenties.
+I actually started off playing drums, joining my first band at twelve years old and played in bands until my mid-twenties.
 However, my own music progressed evermore towards solo expression on the guitar and use of natural acoustics.
 Indeed, the guitar only really clicked for me when I discovered the delta blues of Robert Johnson, Skip James and Son House aged eighteen.
 The pain turned into beauty jumped out the speakers at me and set my musical course for the next fourteen years.
 And fourteen years later something happened to me.

 In the past, I never wanted to draw attention to it, but the more I pushed it away the more evident it became how central it was to my being and what music meant for me: my mum died when I was seven years old and my childhood was ripped apart.
 But I never grieved and for all that time, I was rudderless except for music.
 Music was my crutch and guide, and following music allowed me to express artistically all that I couldn’t otherwise feel.
+Music eventually allowed me to reconnect to my past and to heal.